cyanreg/cyanrip/README.md

 Multi-disc albums
 -----------------

 cyanrip supports ripping multi-disc albums in the same output folder.
-To enable this, specify the -C argument followed by `disc/totaldiscs`.
-The album name should not be suffixed with the CD number in that case. *totaldiscs* can be omitted if unknown.
+To enable this manuall, specify the -C argument followed by `disc/totaldiscs` (`/totaldiscs` is optional), otherwise it'll be done automatically if the MusicBrainz tags indicate so.

 The track filenames will be `disc.track - title.ext`.
 The logfile will be `Album name CD<disc>.log`.